 The goal of this project is to remove fishing gear from live pinnipeds that come ashore on mainland beaches in Orange, Los Angeles, Ventura and Santa Barbara Counties.
-The project was not identified as preferred because it did not specify how success would be measured, and it would be implementing new, unproven technology.
-This project could be reconsidered if the preferred pinniped project is not feasible.
+The project was not selected because it did not specify how success would be measured, and it would be implementing new, unproven technology.
+This project could be reconsidered if the selected pinniped project is not feasible.